 While this pastime is starting to become a little too expensive for my bank account’s liking, I love sharing the new places I find with my friends and bringing them along for my next excursion.
 Really, I love sharing my discoveries with anyone who will listen.
 Just a few weeks ago, I was giving the names of my favorite shops to the receptionist at my hair salon.

 This is called word of mouth marketing.
 In essence, these boutiques provided products and an experience that I loved, and I, in turn, told just about everyone I know to check these shops out for themselves.
-Any time you recommend a particular product, restaurant, or service, to someone you know, you are participating in word of mouth marketing.
+Any time you recommend a particular product, restaurant, or service to someone you know, you are participating in word of mouth marketing.

-Providing an experience that wows your customer is more important now than ever, especially in the digital age of Google and Yelp reviews where we can immediately text our friends about the awesome new store we just visited or Tweet about a terrible meal we had at a restaurant.
+Providing an experience that wows your customers is more important now than ever, especially in the digital age of Google and Yelp reviews where we can immediately text our friends about the awesome new store we just visited or Tweet about a terrible meal we had at a restaurant.
 92% of consumers will believe what they hear from friends and family before they believe an advertisement or commercial.

 Did I mention that it’s free advertising?
 Follow these steps to make the most of word of mouth marketing in your business.